vemv/claude-code/README.md

 ### Transient Menu

-You can see a menu of the important commands by invoking the transient, `claude-code-transient` (`C-c m`):
+You can see a menu of the important commands by invoking the transient, `claude-code-transient` (`C-c c m`):

 ![](./transient.png)

 ### Starting and Stopping Claude

-To start Claude, run `claude-code` (`C-c c`).
+To start Claude, run `claude-code` (`C-c c c`).
 This will start a new Claude instance in the root project directory of the buffer file, or the current directory if outside of a project.
 Claude-code.el uses Emacs built-in [project.el](https://www.gnu.org/software/emacs/manual/html_node/emacs/Projects.html) which works with most version control systems.

-To start Claude in a specific directory use `claude-code-start-in-directory` (`C-c d`).
+To start Claude in a specific directory use `claude-code-start-in-directory` (`C-c c d`).
 It will prompt you for the directory.

-The `claude-code-continue` command will continue the previous conversation, and `claude-code-resume` will let you pick
+The `claude-code-continue` command will continue the previous conversation, and `claude-code-resume` will let you pick from a list of previous sessions.

-To kill the Claude process and close its window use `claude-code-kill` (`C-c d`).
+To kill the Claude process and close its window use `claude-code-kill` (`C-c c k`).

 ### Sending Commands to Claude

 Once Claude has started, you can switch the the Claude buffer and start entering prompts.
-Alternately, you can send prompts to Claude using the minibuffer via `claude-code-send-command` (`C-c s`). `claude-code-send-command-with-context` will also send the current file name and line number to Claude.
+Alternately, you can send prompts to Claude using the minibuffer via `claude-code-send-command` (`C-c c s`). `claude-code-send-command-with-context` (`C-c c x`) will also send the current file name and line number to Claude.
 This is useful for asking things like "what does this code do?", or "fix the bug in this code".

-Use the `claude-code-send-region` (`C-c r`) command to send the selected region to Claude, or the entire buffer if no region is selected.
+Use the `claude-code-send-region` (`C-c c r`) command to send the selected region to Claude, or the entire buffer if no region is selected.
 This command is useful for writing a prompt in a regular Emacs buffer and sending it to Claude.
-With a single prefix arg (`C-u C-c r`) it will prompt for extra context before sending the region to Claude.
+With a single prefix arg (`C-u C-c c r`) it will prompt for extra context before sending the region to Claude.

-If you put your cursor over a flymake or flycheck error, you can ask Claude to fix it via `claude-code-fix-error-at-point` (`C-c e`).
+If you put your cursor over a flymake or flycheck error, you can ask Claude to fix it via `claude-code-fix-error-at-point` (`C-c c e`).

-To show and hide the Claude buffer use `claude-code-toggle` (`C-c t`).
-To jump to the Claude buffer use `claude-code-switch-to-buffer` (`C-c b`).
+To show and hide the Claude buffer use `claude-code-toggle` (`C-c c t`).
+To jump to the Claude buffer use `claude-code-switch-to-buffer` (`C-c c b`).
 This will open the buffer if hidden.

 ### Managing Claude Windows

-The `claude-code-toggle` (`C-c t`) will show and hide the Claude window.
-Use the `claude-code-switch-to-buffer` (`C-c t`) command to switch to the Claude window even if it is hidden.
+The `claude-code-toggle` (`C-c c t`) will show and hide the Claude window.
+Use the `claude-code-switch-to-buffer` (`C-c c b`) command to switch to the Claude window even if it is hidden.

-To enter read-only mode in the Claude buffer use `claude-code-toggle-read-only-mode` (`C-c z`).
+To enter read-only mode in the Claude buffer use `claude-code-toggle-read-only-mode` (`C-c c z`).
 In this mode you can select and copy text, and use regular Emacs keybindings.
 To exit read-only mode invoke `claude-code-toggle-read-only-mode` again.

 ### Quick Responses

 Sometimes you want to send a quick response to Claude without switching to the Claude buffer.
 The following commands let you answer a query from Claude without leaving your current editing buffer:

-- `claude-code-send-return` (`C-c y`) - send the return or enter key to Claude, commonly used to respond with "Yes" to Claude queries.
+- `claude-code-send-return` (`C-c c y`) - send the return or enter key to Claude, commonly used to respond with "Yes" to Claude queries.
-- `claude-code-send-escape` (`C-c n`) - send the escape key, to say "No" to Claude or to cancel a running Claude action
+- `claude-code-send-escape` (`C-c c n`) - send the escape key, to say "No" to Claude or to cancel a running Claude action
-- `claude-code-send-1` (`C-c 1`) - send "1" to Claude, to choose option "1" in response to a Claude query.
+- `claude-code-send-1` (`C-c c 1`) - send "1" to Claude, to choose option "1" in response to a Claude query.
-- `claude-code-send-2` (`C-c 2`) - send "2" to Claude
+- `claude-code-send-2` (`C-c c 2`) - send "2" to Claude
-- `claude-code-send-1` (`C-c 3`) - send "3" to Claude
+- `claude-code-send-3` (`C-c c 3`) - send "3" to Claude

 ## Working with Multiple Claude Instances